prince89arora/rust-practice/docs/README.md

 ## Stack vs Heap

 Both stack and heap are part of RAM.
-And when we create and variable or object all od them use memory in RAM.
+And when we create and variable or object all of them use memory in RAM.
 When we create a variable we need to make sure that it is easily accessible and use less memory.
 Programing languages like Java has GC to make sure if a variable is not used than remove it from memory.